7 Things To Do In Capri On A Budget

 6. Relax on the beach

 Capri’s beaches are all on the small side and get crowded over peak summer months.
-So if you are planning to camp out for an entire day, get there early to claim your spot.
+So, if you plan to camp out for an entire day, get there early to claim your spot.
 There are several small private and free beaches on the island, and the most popular is the beach at Marina Piccola.
 With southern exposure and protection from Mount Solaro, it is one of the warmest places to take a dip on the Capri, and the views of Faraglioni cliffs don’t hurt either.

 7. Take in a sunset from the lighthouse